wp-plugins/wp-property/readme.txt

 = Premium features =

+ Learn more about the [WP-Property Premium Features](https://usabilitydynamics.com/products/wp-property/premium/).

-* Supermap - an overview map of all your listings - http://sites.twincitiestech.com/the-denali/property-map/
+* Supermap - an overview map of all your listings.
-* Slideshow - home page slideshow and property specific slideshow - http://sites.twincitiestech.com/the-denali/all-properties/160-richmond-street/
+* Slideshow - home page slideshow and property specific slideshow.
 * Agent Module - Create agents and assign them to properties.
 Create agent-specific listing pages by using [property_overview wpp_agents=1] where 1 is the agent ID.
 * PDF Flyer - Instantly generate PDF flyers of your properties for printing.
 * XML Import - Map XML files to your WPP attributes, setup schedules, and import third-party listings.

 = Translations =